buyallmemes/blog-api/posts/20240404-practical-dependency-inversion-principle.md

 Let's imagine, the system is not a greenfield.
 Let's imagine, the system is 7+ years old.
-The `UserModule` from above now contains several dozens of public methods and have a dozen of other dependencies.
+The `UserModule` from above now contains several dozens of public methods and has a dozen other dependencies.
 The `User` object contains about 50 fields.
 Half of them are weirdly named booleans.
 There are quite a few complex relationships.